 The gate at the southern end of the Basin Reserve is named after John R Reid who from 1948 was a special hero of the Basin for nearly two decades.
 JR was an accomplished bowler, fieldsman, coach, and selector who is still rated as one of the greatest captains and all-rounders New Zealand has ever had.

 The groundsman’s cottage, dating back to the 1890s, is the oldest building at the Basin Reserve.
 Originally situated near the current scoreboard, the cottage was built as changing rooms during the ground’s multi-sport heyday.
 The building was moved to its current site in 1915 and was extensively refurbished in 2015 when it was named the Wes Armstrong Cottage in honour of the former groundsman.

 Edward Dixon Memorial Clock

 The Edward Dixon Memorial Clock is named after a well-known Wellington businessman who had a passion for cricket.
 A year after Edward’s death in October 1890, his son wrote to the Mayor asking for a clock to be installed on the Caledonian Grandstand in memory of his father.
-The original lock disappeared during the demolition of the Caledonian Grandstand but a new electric clock was installed over the main door of the new stand when it opened in 1925.
+The original clock disappeared during the demolition of the Caledonian Grandstand but a new electric clock was installed over the main door of the new stand when it opened in 1925.